-I had a problem – I was in the process of selling all of my digital gear, and needed a 35mm camera to replace my old Olympus Pen, which was small enough to (just about) fit in a pocket, light enough to go anywhere, and would take fixed length prime lenses.
-In short I wanted the quality I get from my huge Canon EOS 5 and I didn’t want the weight of something like my old Pentax SLR, which is small, but not small enough.
+In the process of selling all of my digital gear, it became apparent that I needed a 35mm camera to replace my old Olympus Pen, which was small enough to fit in a pocket, light enough to go anywhere, and took great pictures.

-The only way I was going to get down to the sort of size I needed was with a compact camera, and realising that I wasn’t going to get the sort of image quality I wanted from the sort of thing my mum used on holiday in 1999, I decided it needed to be a fixed length premium compact camera – of which only a few really exist.
+The only way I was going to get down to the sort of size I needed was with a compact camera, and with an eye to lens quality, it had to be a fixed length premium compact camera – of which only a few really exist.

 I was looking at the Leica Minilux, the Contax T3, or the Ricoh GR1 that I eventually bought.
-The T3 was way out of my price range, and I wasn’t so sure about the Leica I looked at in the camera store – something about the shutter button placement and the inelegant hot-shoe put me off.
-The Ricoh was the once for me.
+The T3 was way out of my price range, and I am not about to join the red dot brigade with a Minilux (I am waiting for the lottery win, so I can go with something really stupidly overpriced).

-Equally, a broken LCD, and apparently even the nosiest motor in the world had precisely zero impact on my use of the camera.
-I shot three rolls with it in its half-dead condition, and all came out wonderfully.
-I had no idea how many shots I had left, and I couldn’t touch the mode dial, but the lens on this camera is so good that as long as you can (no matter how noisily) get some film behind it, you are going to be ok!
+However, a broken LCD, and apparently even the nosiest motor in the world had precisely zero impact on my use of the camera I bought.
+I shot three rolls with it in this condition, and all came out perfectly.
+I had no idea how many shots I had left, and I couldn’t touch the mode dial, but the lens on this camera is so good that as long as you can (no matter how noisily) get some film behind it, good photographs emerge.

-In terms of cons, that’s pretty much it!
-If I was forced to, I’d say the viewfinder is tiny, but then so is the camera.
-It also only sets ISO with DX, but if you care that much buy the next model up, or save yourself some money and get some DX labels.
-There really isn’t anything else negative to say about it.
-So what about the positives – well there are many, enough that I have given them each their own section…
+In terms of negatives, there are really only a couple more to mention: The viewfinder is tiny (but then so is the camera).
+It only sets ISO with DX, (if you care that much buy the next model up, or save yourself some money and get some DX labels).

-It is easy: Remember how I said I had still got great results out of the GR1 even without the LCD screen working?
+So on to the positives.
+Remember how I said I had still got great results out of the GR1 even without the LCD screen working?
 This is because since I have had the camera I have touched the ‘mode’ button about once.
 It’s a fixed length 28mm lens, so there really isn’t a great deal that a mode button can do.
-This one simply sets the focus to infinity for…pictures of far-away things, sets the focus to pretty close… for things that are close, sets the focus to wherever you want it to be, or sets it for one shot so you don’t have to focus on whatever is in the little focussing square in the viewfinder.
-I have used absolutely none of these, mostly because the focus is insanely fast and accurate anyway, but also because with a 28mm lens, you’d be hard pressed to get anything that is more than a few meters away from you out of focus.
-This is why the camera comes with these set focus modes, the wide angle of the lens (as well as its quality I guess) makes it super easy to get super sharp shots.
+One mode sets the focus to infinity for pictures of far-away things, another sets the focus to pretty close, for pictures of things that are close.
+You get the picture.
+I have used absolutely none of these, mostly because the focus is extremely fast and accurate anyway, but also because with a 28mm lens, you’d be hard pressed to get anything that is more than a few meters away from you out of focus.

-It is small: Wait – this is a lie, is TINY.
-It’s the smallest camera I have ever held, smaller even than most disposable 35mm cameras – and here is where it is awesome, it’s still full frame 35mm!
+The second positive is that it’s the smallest camera I have ever held, smaller even than most disposable 35mm cameras.
 There is absolutely no way you’d ever get a digital camera with a full frame sensor this size, even with the latest technology.
 It fits in a pocket with room to spare and is light enough that you can easily forget that you are even carrying it.
 It has stayed in my bag since I have got it, and never once thought ‘I am going to save some weight and leave that out’.
 Its size means it’s always with you and never a burden.
 If the best camera really is the one you have with you, then it’s the best camera is probably the GR1.

 Given its diminutive size, you’d be forgiven for thinking that you were not getting much for your (not inconsiderable amounts of) money with the GR1, but in reality you are getting a brilliant little photo-machine, that you’ll want to carry with you all the time.Follow twhittlesea.com on WordPress.com